 - Galactic Crossing (five vs. one opposing barrel rolls)

-- Sky Racer Break (five-ship inverted bomb burst)
+- Sky Racer Break (five-ship downwards bomb burst)

 - Apache Roll (four aircraft banking turn right to left while one barrel rolls around)